What It Means to be Low Maintenance

 Similarly, children who are otherwise abused or neglected may grow into low maintenance adults.

-There are many situations that are less extreme that contribute to children growing up to be low maintenance adults as well.
+There are many less extreme situations that can cause children to grow up to be low maintenance adults, too.

 Other Reasons Why Children Become Low Maintenance Adults